johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2018-01-29-finding-webpack-4-use-map/index.md

 authors: johnnyreilly
 tags: [webpack]
 hide_table_of_contents: false
-description: 'Webpack 4s new plugin architecture requires migrating from "kebab-case" to "camelCase".
+description: 'webpack 4s new plugin architecture requires migrating from "kebab-case" to "camelCase".
 A migration guide for plugins and loaders is available.'
 ---

 ## Update: 03/02/2018